get-coff3e/FedoraRHEL-PCIe-VFIO-guide/README.md

   lspci -nns "${d##*/}"
 done
 ```
-Then save this as **ls-iommu.sh** to helpfully list the IDs of all devices in a neater manner.
+Save this as **ls-iommu.sh**, and it will helpfully list the IDs of all devices in a neater manner than running lspci -vnnk

 Run it and check if your card is in their own groups.
 In my case:

-Guest GPU:
+Guest GPU (the gpu we want to passthrough):
 ```
 IOMMU Group 18:
 	26:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon RX 470/480/570/570X/580/580X/590] [1002:67df] (rev e7)